Built to Last Improvements Built to Last

 The foundation of your outdoor living space

-Like any foundation, a patio is only as good as what’s underneath it.
-The surface you see is the last step.
-What makes a patio last 20 years instead of 5 is the base: proper excavation, compacted gravel, correct slope for drainage, and a surface laid level on top of all that prep work.
+A patio is the most-used feature in any backyard — and only as good as what’s underneath it.
+The surface is the last step; what makes it last 20 years instead of 5 is the base: proper excavation, compacted gravel, and the correct drainage slope.
+Ryan builds patios with no shortcuts on the prep you’ll never see.

 Patio materials we install